VincentWen073/vision-controlled-bionic-hand/README.md

 ## Features

-- **👋 Real-time Hand Tracking**: High-performance hand landmark detection using Google's MediaPipe on Raspberry Pi.
+- **Real-time Hand Tracking**: High-performance hand landmark detection using Google's MediaPipe on Raspberry Pi.
-- **🤖 State Machine Control**: A robust state machine (IDLE, RUNNING, WAITING) manages the application logic for reliability.
+- **State Machine Control**: A robust state machine (IDLE, RUNNING, WAITING) manages the application logic for reliability.
-- **⚙️ Dynamic Pose Calibration**: Automatically sets the initial hand pose as the "zero point" for intuitive relative control of the wrist.
+- **Dynamic Pose Calibration**: Automatically sets the initial hand pose as the "zero point" for intuitive relative control of the wrist.
-- **🌊 Smooth Servo Motion**: Implements an EMA (Exponential Moving Average) filter to smooth servo angle commands, resulting in fluid movements.
+- **Smooth Servo Motion**: Implements an EMA (Exponential Moving Average) filter to smooth servo angle commands, resulting in fluid movements.
+- **Real-Time Embedded System**: Firmware built on FreeRTOS, featuring a multi-tasking architecture for robust, scalable, and real-time control.
-- **📡 Reliable Serial Protocol**: A custom serial protocol with a checksum ensures data integrity between the Raspberry Pi and the microcontroller.
+- **Reliable Serial Protocol**: A custom serial protocol with a checksum ensures data integrity between the Raspberry Pi and the microcontroller.
-- **🐍 Python-based**: The entire high-level logic is written in Python, making it easy to read and extend.
+- **Python-based**: The entire high-level logic is written in Python, making it easy to read and extend.

 ---